-Figure 5 – Average beat waveform from SWEET shirt and cut points (red vertical lines) used to isolate single waves.
+Figure 5.
+Average beat waveform from the SWEET Shirt and the cut-off points (red vertical lines) used to isolate single waves.

+3.2.
 Digital processing and analysis

-ECG signals from both measurement units were loaded in Matlab environment for pre-processing and analysis operations.
-Both signals were passed through a notch digital filter to remove 50 Hz interference.
-R peaks in ECG signal from SWEET Shirt were identified using Okada algorithm, while R peaks location in holter ECG are automatically detected by its own software and can be loaded in Matlab environment.
-The first analysis has been carried out to compare RR intervals, by means of Passing-Bablok regression.
-To reach interval-to-interval correspondence, six RR values from Holter series were removed, as they correspond to a region of artefacts in SWEET ECG signal.
-Then the comparative analysis has been performed using a matlab function for Passing-Bablok regression [36].
+The ECG signals from both measurement units were loaded in the MATLAB environment for pre-processing and analysis operations, with both signals passed through a notch digital filter to remove any 50 Hz interference.
+The R peaks in the ECG signal from the SWEET Shirt were identified using the Okada algorithm, while those in the Holter ECG were automatically detected via its own software and could be loaded in the MATLAB environment.
+The first analysis was carried out to compare the RR intervals by means of Passing–Bablok (PB) regression.
+To achieve interval-to-interval correspondence, six RR values from the Holter series were removed since they corresponded to a region of artefacts in the SWEET ECG signal.
+Following this, comparative analysis was performed using the MATLAB function for PB regression [36].

-Waves for each beat were subsequently isolated, to allow beat-to-beat morphology comparison.
-The cut point has been chosen as the midpoint between two subsequent R peaks, in order to cover the complete signal.
-We choose R peaks as fiducial points because no significative differences have been pointed out between RR location from the first analysis, as can be seen in result section.
-A total set of 6968 corresponding beats resulted for the analysis.
-Waveforms were then resampled on a normalized axis, with a common number of samples, in order to allow correlation analysis between corresponding beats.
-The number of samples has been chosen equal to the maximum number of samples found in a non-normalized beat.
-Resampling operation allows to avoid signal distortion in normalising time axis.
-We also decided to analyse individually the three principal constituent waves: P-wave, QRS complex and T-wave.
-Two cut-points have been set in the normalized time axis to divide the three single waves: they have been chosen as the two stationary points between the three local maxima representing the single waves, calculated on the average beat waveform from SWEET shirt recording (Figure 5).
+The waves for each beat were subsequently isolated to allow for a beat-to-beat morphology comparison.
+The cut-off point was chosen as the midpoint between two subsequent R peaks in order to cover the complete signal.
+We chose R peaks as fiducial points since no significant differences were found among the RR locations in the first analysis (see the results section).
+A set of a total of 6,968 corresponding beats were obtained for the analysis.
+The waveforms were then resampled on a normalised axis, with a common number of samples in order to allow for correlation analysis among the corresponding beats.
+The number of samples was chosen to equal the maximum number of samples found in a non-normalised beat.
+A resampling operation allows for avoiding any signal distortion in the normalising time axis.
+We also decided to individually analyse the three principal constituent waves, namely, the P-wave, the QRS complex and the T-wave.
+Two cut-off points were set in the normalised time axis to divide the three single waves, which were selected to be the two stationary points between the three local maxima representing the single waves, as calculated based on the average beat waveform from the SWEET Shirt recording (Figure 5).

-The complete beat and the single waveforms were rearranged in eight matrices (4 for each device recording), each column containing the signal corresponding to an occurred beat.
-Correlation between waveforms has been carried out using matlab function ‘corr’, which computes the linear correlation between each pair of columns in the input matrices.
-The diagonal elements of the output matrix hence represent the linear correlations between the corresponding waveforms recorded by the devices under test.
-Matlab fuction ‘corr’ also returns a matrix of p-values for testing the hypothesis of no correlation against the alternative hypothesis of a nonzero correlation.
+The complete beat and the single waveforms were rearranged in eight matrices (four for each device recording), with each column containing the signal corresponding to an occurred beat.
+Correlation analysis for the waveforms was carried out using the MATLAB function, ‘corr’, which computes the linear correlation between each pair of columns in the input matrices.
+The diagonal elements of the output matrix hence represent the linear correlations between the corresponding waveforms recorded by the devices under examination.
+The ‘corr’ function also returns a matrix of p-values for testing the hypothesis of no correlation vs. the alternative hypothesis of a non-zero correlation.